-The Creative Writing Program at Stanford University was founded by Wallace Stegner, noted writer and environmentalist, in 1946.
-For students earning an undergraduate degree, Stanford offers a major in English with an Emphasis in Creative Writing.
-For students taking majors outside of English, a minor in Creative Writing is also offered, featuring tracks in prose and poetry.
+The Creative Writing Program at Stanford University was founded by Wallace Stegner, a noted writer, and environmentalist, in 1946.
+For students earning an undergraduate degree, Stanford offers a major in English with an Emphasis on Creative Writing.
+A minor in Creative Writing is also offered for students taking majors outside of English, featuring tracks in prose and poetry.

 The Stegner Fellowship is a major offered by the Creative Writing Program, accepting five fiction and five poetry fellows per year.
 While there's no degree attached to this, it functions as a writer-in-residence opportunity and receives the guidance of Stanford faculty.